aws/aws-cdk-rfcs/text/0052-resource-importing-support.md

 To import an existing resource into a CDK stack:

-- Run a `cdk diff` to ensure there are no pending changes to the CDK stack you want to import resources into - if there are, apply/discard them first.
 - Add corresponding constructs for the resources to be added in your stack - for example, for an S3 bucket, add something like
   `new s3.Bucket(this, 'ImportedS3Bucket', {});` - **no other changes must be